ryankeleti/ega/README.md

 S’il-vous plaît pardonnez-nous, Grothendieck.

 To compile, `make book`, `make pdfs`, or `make all`.
-For compiled PDFs, go to the [releases page].
+For compiled PDFs, go to the [releases page](https://github.com/ryankeleti/ega/releases).

 ## Current status